DiyMediaServer

 • Install the WireGuard package

-Unlike OPNsense, pfSense doesn’t ship WireGuard integrated.
+Unlike OPNsense 25.x, pfSense doesn’t ship WireGuard integrated.
 It’s package-based.
-Recent versions improved stability significantly, but OPNsense still feels more cohesive for WireGuard-heavy setups.
+Recent versions improved stability significantly, but OPNsense still feels more cohesive for WireGuard setups.

 pfSense Client Configuration